s5uishida/docker_open5gs_volte_sms_config/README.md

 -->   tac: 1
 ...
 ```
 From here on, follow the same steps as before.
-Also, the OsmoHLR and OsmoMSC containers do not need to be started.
+Also, the `osmohlr` and `osmomsc` containers do not need to be started.
 And there is no need to register the IMSI and MSISDN with OsmoHLR.

 <h2 id="rp4b">VoLTE and SMS with Raspberry Pi 4B</h2>